Ahmed Hussen

-Ahmed Hussen (Axmed Xuseen; born 1976) is a Canadian lawyer and politician.
-A member of the Liberal Party, Hussen has also sat as the Member of Parliament (MP) for the Toronto-area riding of York South—Weston since the 2015 federal election.
-He previously served as the Minister of International Development from 2023 to 2025, Minister of Housing, Diversity and Inclusion from 2021 to 2023, Minister of families, children and social development from 2019 to 2021 and the minister of immigration, refugees and citizenship from 2017 to 2019.
+Ahmed Hussen (Axmed Xuseen; born 1976) is a Canadian lawyer and politician who has been the member of Parliament (MP) for York South—Weston—Etobicoke since 2025.
+A member of the Liberal Party, Hussen was a Cabinet minister from 2017 to 2025, under Prime Minister Justin Trudeau.
+He was the minister of international development from 2023 to 2025, minister of housing, diversity and inclusion from 2021 to 2023, minister of families, children and social development from 2019 to 2021 and minister of immigration, refugees and citizenship from 2017 to 2019.
 He is the first Somali-Canadian to be elected to the House of Commons and the first to hold a federal Cabinet position.

 Early life and education

 Hussen was born and raised in Mogadishu, Somalia.
 He has five older siblings and his father was a long-distance trucker.
 Hussen learned to speak English there from a cousin.
 He and his family left Mogadishu after the Somali Civil War reached their neighbourhood.
 He described his experience in the civil war: "I was 15 years old when Somalia was going through a civil war.
 There were chaos and violence everywhere.
 My parents and I decided that we had no choice but to flee.
 We gathered a few belongings, got on the back of a big truck with a few other families, left Somalia never to return".
 They lived for a period of time in Kenya, in a camp in Mombasa and several apartments in Nairobi.

 Two years after leaving Mogadishu, Hussen moved to Canada as a refugee, when his parents bought him an airplane ticket to Toronto, where two of his brothers had already moved.
 He initially resided with a cousin in Hamilton, and moved to Toronto in 1994, where he settled in Regent Park in 1996.

 Hussen completed secondary school in Hamilton.
 Due to a Canadian government policy that delayed granting permanent residency status to emigrants from Somalia, he had to decline three athletic running scholarships to universities in the United States.
 Hussen eventually attended York University, where he earned a BA in History in 2002.
 Having received a law degree from the University of Ottawa, and passed the bar exam in September 2012, he specialized in the practice of immigration and criminal law.

 Hussen is married to Ebyan Farah, a fellow Somali-Canadian refugee.
 Together, they have three sons.